RobInLabUJI/MindstormsColab/README.md

 Collaboratory notebooks with examples and exercises for LEGO&reg; Mindstorms NXT and EV3 mobile robots.

-The code consists of [Jupyter notebooks](http://jupyter.org/) running in a laptop or desktop computer, which communicates with the robots via Bluetooth.
+The code consists of [Jupyter notebooks](http://jupyter.org/) running in a laptop or desktop computer with Ubuntu Linux 20.04, which communicates with the robots via Bluetooth.

 The NXT runs its standard firmware, and so does the EV3 (there is no need